WFeinman/BINF_6110_Assignment_1_S_enterica_assembly_and_alignment/README.md

 ## Shell Script Execution:
-Ensure singularity-docker, flye, minimap2, and samtools are properly installed and active.
+Ensure flye, minimap2, samtools, singularity-docker, and the SRA toolkit are properly installed and active.
+If the `SRR32410565.fastq` file is already downloaded, the SRA toolkit is not required.
 Independent FastQC analysis is encouraged (`fastqc`), though technically not required for the script.
 Tested on Windows Subsystem for Linux version 2.5.10.0.
-Last confirmed functional package versions: flye v2.9.6-b1802, FastQC v0.12.1, minimap2 v2.28-r1209, samtools v1.23.1, singularity 4.1.1.
+Last confirmed functional package versions: flye v2.9.6-b1802, FastQC v0.12.1, minimap2 v2.28-r1209, samtools v1.23.1, singularity 4.1.1, SRA toolkit 3.4.1.
   - Place the “s_enterica_flye_to_minimap_to_bam.sh” script in desired file location.
 - Give the script execution privileges with:
 -     chmod +x s_enterica_flye_to_minimap_to_bam.sh